Smallville: Literature

 Two series of novels have been published since Smallville's second season.
 A series of eight young-adult novels was published by Aspect Publishing from October 2002 to March 2004, and a second series of ten young-adult novels was published by Little, Brown Young Readers from October 2002 to April 2004.
-A bimonthly comic-book series, which often tied into the series, was also published.
+A bimonthly comic book series, which often tied into the series, was also published.

 Young adult novels

 Three novels were published on October 1, 2002: one by Aspect and two by Little, Brown Young Readers.
 The Aspect novel (Smallville: Strange Visitors) was written by Roger Stern, with Clark and his friends trying to uncover the truth about two religious con men who set up shop in Smallville and use kryptonite in their spiritual seminars to rob the townspeople.
 Little, Brown Young Readers first published Arrival by Michael Teitelbaum, chronicling the series' pilot.
 The second novel (See No Evil, by series writers Cherie Bennett and Jeff Gottesfeld) follows Dawn Mills, a young actress who wants to attend Juilliard.
 Dawn, who can become invisible, wants to get revenge on the people who have been talking behind her back but is stopped by Clark.
 See No Evil was one of the original storylines for season one's "Shimmer".

 On November 1, 2002, Aspect published Alan Grant's Smallville: Dragon, about an ex-convict who assumes the abilities and appearance of a dragon after he is exposed to kryptonite in a cave; the mutation drives him to try to kill everyone who testified against him.
 In the novel, Clark is hypnotized into believing that he is a normal teenager with no special abilities.
-A month after the publication of Grant's novel Bennett and Gottesfeld wrote Little, Brown Young Readers' Flight, about a young girl (Tia) who Clark discovers has wings.
+A month after the publication of Grant's novel, Bennett and Gottesfeld wrote Little, Brown Young Readers' Flight, about a young girl (Tia) who Clark discovers has wings.
 He and his friends believe that Tia is being abused by her father, and teach her to overcome her fear of flying so she can find her mother.
 Flight (like See No Evil) was a planned episode, but the crew was uncertain that they could get the flying effects right and the idea was scrapped.
 Nancy Holder wrote the third novel in the Aspect series.
 Published on January 1, 2003, Hauntings follows Clark and his friends as they investigate a ghostly presence in a Smallville house.
-Little, Brown Young Readers then published Animal Rage by David and Bobby Weiss, about animal-rights activist Heather Fox (who can change into any animal she touches).
+Little, Brown Young Readers then published Animal Rage by David Cody Weiss and Bobbi Weiss, about animal-rights activist Heather Fox (who can change into any animal she touches).
 Heather uses this ability to harm people who hurt animals until Clark discovers it and stops her.
 Aspect published Dean Wesley Smith's Whodunit, in which Clark, Chloe, Lana and Pete investigate the murder of a boy and his sister while Lex tries to decide whether to ransom his kidnapped father or try rescuing Lionel himself.